kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 type FilesystemUsage struct {
   // The time at which these metrics were updated.
   Timestamp metav1.Time
-  // This must uniquely identify the storage resource that is consumed.
+  // StorageIdentifier must uniquely identify the node-level storage resource that is consumed.
+  // It may utilize device, partition, filesystem id, or other identifiers.
   StorageIdentifier string
   // UsedBytes represents the disk space consumed, in bytes.
   UsedBytes *uint64